 Admission Requirements to the Accelerated RN to BS/MS Program:

-- Be currently licensed as a Registered Professional Nurse in New York State.
+- Possess a current unrestricted, unencumbered license as a Registered Professional Nurse (RN) in New York State.

 - Have completed the equivalent of one year of work experience as a registered nurse (at least 2000 hours).

 Accelerated Track General Education and Liberal Arts (66)

 Students enrolled in this program can expect to complete the degree requirements after three years of full-time study (12-16 credit hours per academic semester) and the completion of 2 summers.